normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Load Geometry Data
 All of these nodes are provided on the Mesh Deformation Component, any many of them can also be called on the MeshGeometry directly.

-* **Load From Mesh Deformation Component**: Load the geometry from a another MDC, replacing anything currently stored.
+* **Load From Mesh Deformation Component**: Load the geometry from another MDC, replacing anything currently stored.
 * **Load from Mesh Geometry**: Load the geometry stored in a MeshGeometry object, replacing anything currently stored.
 * **Load from Static Mesh**: Load geometry from a StaticMesh, replacing anything currently stored.

 ## Select Vertices
-Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.
+Each of these functions returns a Selection which can then be either be either modified further or passed into any of the nodes for transforming vertices to control their behavior.

-Many of these can be called either on a MeshDeformationComponent, or directly the MeshGeometry that the MDC contains.
+Many of these can be called either on a MeshDeformationComponent or directly the MeshGeometry that the MDC contains.

 * **Select All**: Selects all of the vertices at full strength.
-* **Select by Noise**: Select vertices based on a configurable noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.*
+* **Select by Noise**: Select vertices based on a configurable noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range.
+If this causes problems use a 'Remap By Range' node to remap between zero and one.*
 * **Select by Normal**: Select vertices with a given normal facing.
 * **Select by Section**: Select all of the vertices in one of the Sections making up a mesh.
 * **Select by Texture**: Select vertices based on a channel from a texture.